tonybaltovski/husky-sphinx-tutorials/doc/HuskyDualManip.rst

 If you have the Dual UR5 integration setup from Clearpath Robotics, you may use this tutorial to revert your Husky's workspace back to a working state.
 This tutorial can also be used to run the simulator of this platform without purchase.

-All of the necessary code to make this robot work can be found at https://github.com/DualUR5Husky
+All of the packages used in this demo can be found at https://github.com/DualUR5Husky

 .. code:: bash